-The school prides itself on small class sizes, allowing our faculty members to get to know each individual student and his or her educational and professional goals.
+The college prides itself on small class sizes, allowing our faculty members to get to know each individual student and his or her educational and professional goals.
 These faculty members, many of whom have industry experience, spend one-on-one time with students, supporting their ideas and creating a multitude of research opportunities in the areas of:

 - Biomedical Engineering